Now is a great time to quit tobacco

 Preparing yourself for temptations and cravings will help to ensure you can get through them tobacco free.
 Tips to Stay Smoke Free at Work.

-There are also supports in the form of nicotine replacement therapy (NRT) that can help reduce the cravings.
-From time to time the health unit - in partnership with the Centre for Addiction and Mental Health (CAMH) - provides free nicotine replacement therapy through the STOP program - a 3-hour workshop held frequently throughout the region.
+There are also supports in the form of free nicotine replacement therapy (NRT) that can help reduce the cravings.
+The health unit - in partnership with the Centre for Addiction and Mental Health (CAMH) - provides the free NRT through the STOP program - a 3-hour workshop held frequently throughout the region.
 You must register in advance through Health Connection at 705-721-7520 or 1-877-721-7520.
 If you want more information about NRT, click on myths and facts about stop-smoking medications.

 Telephone and online support is also a free option available through the Canadian Cancer Society’s Smokers’ Helpline at 1-877-513-5333.